JannisX11/blockbench.net/content/guides/blockbench-overview-tips.md

 * Locator: dimensionless element in the model that can be used as a reference point (e.g. to position particles)

 ### Keybindings
 Keybindings (keyboard shortcuts) are one of the main ways to speed up your workflow.
-To learn them, hover over actions (the keybinding will appear next to the label), open the menus or search them in Preferences > Keybindings.
-If there is no keybinding for an action, you can in most cases define one in Preferences > Keybindings.
+To learn them, hover over actions (the keybinding will appear next to the label), open the menus or search them in "Preferences" > "Keybindings".
+If there is no keybinding for an action, you can in most cases define one in "Preferences" > "Keybindings".
 Default keybindings can also be changed there.

 ### Selecting Elements
 Elements can be selected in the Viewport and Outliner by left-clicking.